openeuler-mirror/community/en/Mails.md

 ### Sending Email

-There is nothing difference between sending email to list and to single address. just do it as normal.
-Add a prefix with channel name in brackets([dev]) into subject would be a good practise.
+There are two kinds of list the Announce and Discussion, for Discussion,there is nothing difference between sending email to list and to other private address, just send it as normal,adding a prefix with channel name in brackets([dev]) into subject would be a good practise but not mandate. however, Announce only be used to publish message or notice, it won't accept any mail delivery.

-e.g. [dev] Ask for help
+note: if you cann't recieve any mail in income box, please firstly check your spam box.

 ### Leaving Mail List